 Marine Biology focuses on the ocean ecosystem and its inhabitants.
 The course uses lecture, field trips, documentaries, projects, labs, and web-based resources to explore the marine world.
 The course includes the study of physical oceanography and a detailed survey of the characteristics and ecology of the major taxonomic groups of marine organisms.
 The prerequisite for this course is Biology.

-Agro-Ecology 1 is designed to acquaint students with the ecological underpinnings of conventional production agriculture, sustainable agriculture, and organic agriculture.
+Agro-Ecology is designed to acquaint students with the ecological underpinnings of conventional production agriculture, sustainable agriculture, and organic agriculture.
 It will introduce the student to basic ecological concepts, systems thinking, creative thinking and the interrelation of the factors involved in crop production.
 The students will participate in field trips, in-class labs at the HPA terrace farms, and computer simulations that will illustrate concepts of ecology within agricultural systems.
 This course is for students who want to learn about the interrelationships of the natural world.
 Students will solve real problems and gain a strong foundation in environmental, plant, soil and insect sciences.
 Activities will use a holistic system approach to meeting our needs to feed, clothe, shelter and entertain oneself in a way that our land, society, and ecosystem can sustain.
 Plant identification, growing mediums, seedbeds, necessary plant environments and eco-friendly pest control will all be evaluated.
 There will be projects in landscape design and rehabilitation, which will require learning plant, tree, shrub, and flower maintenance.
+There is no prerequisite.

 Biodiversity provides an introduction to biodiversity, from species description to phylogeny reconstruction and the role of biodiversity in society.
 A central focus will be on helping students improve their understanding of biological vocabulary.
 By the end of this course students will be familiar with ecological and evolutionary mechanisms that cause spatial and temporal patterns of global biodiversity.
 Students will compare and assess conservation efforts using approaches drawn from fields of genetics, physiology, population biology, community ecology, and economics.
 Students will also be asked to discuss and evaluate the consequences of biodiversity loss in terms ecosystem services and from an ethical perspective with a focus on issues in Hawai`i.
 No prerequisites required.
 This course is open to Sophomores through Seniors.